 Before you turn on your AV receiver, it is essential that you turn your preamp volume all the way down or risk damaging your speakers or your hearing.

 5. Turn on the Receiver and Adjust the Preamp’s Volume

 Now that you have the volume all the way down on the preamp, you are ready to power on your receiver.
 Play audio through the preamp that has the full range of sound you’d expect your average listening experience to be.

 With the music playing, slowly adjust your preamp’s volume until you reach a comfortable listening level.

 6. Adjust the Preamp’s Gain

-If the sound is scratchy or thin, it may mean you need to adjust the preamp’s gain.
+If the sound is scratchy or thin, it may mean you need to adjust the preamp’s gain (more answers to preamp questions in our guide).
 Gain has a similar effect to volume, except that whereas volume controls the loudness of the output signal, gain strengthens the loudness of the input signal before being processed by the preamp.